HCL-TECH-SOFTWARE/Domino-rest-api/docs/tutorial/walkthrough/index.md

 ## Agenda

-See the menu on the left for sequence
+See the menu on the left for sequence.

 ## Prerequisites

-- a running Domino server with the Domino REST API installed
+- a running Domino server with the Domino REST API installed:
   - on your local machine
   - a remote server (note: you need OS access there)
   - in a virtual machine